 Authentication¶

-Foresportia API authentication uses an API key issued during the private beta.
+Foresportia API authentication uses an API key.
+The Python SDK expects the key

-The Python SDK expects the key in the FORES_API_KEY environment variable when
+in the FORES_API_KEY environment variable when you use

-you use ForesportiaClient.from_env().
+ForesportiaClient.from_env().

 Environment Variable¶